chengyangwu1999/chengyangwu1999.github.io/README.md

 <!-- <figure><img align="right" src="Photo/Brandeis.jpg" alt="MyPhoto" width="500"><figcaption>Photographed by Alan Hou.</figcaption></figure> -->

+## One quatation from J. B. Priestley:

+_Between midnight and dawn, when sleep will not come and all the old wounds begin to ache, I often have a nightmare vision of a future world in which there are billions of people, all numbered and registered, with not a gleam of genius anywhere, not an original mind, a rich personality, on the whole packed globe.
+The twin ideals of our time, organisation and quantity, will have won forever._

 ## About me:

 I am currently a fifth-year Ph.D. candidate at the School of Mathematical Sciences, Peking University.